kknmurat/haberradar/README.md

 # haberradar
-news desktop application with python i designed i t with qt design , design.py file is created by converting that ui extension design file using pyuic5
+News desktop application with python. i designed it with qt design , design.py file is created by converting that ui extension design file using pyuic5